csbg/SplineOmics/README.md

 ## 🐳 Docker Container

-To facilitate reproducible analysis, we provide a Docker container that encapsulates the `SplineOmics` package together with the necessary environment and dependencies.
+To facilitate reproducible analysis, a Docker container is provided that encapsulates the `SplineOmics` package together with the necessary environment and dependencies.